ParkerLab/atactk/docs/usage.rst

-After you've run CENTIPEDE with the resulting `discrete` matrix, and identified bound and unbound motifs (perhaps using posterior probabilities of at least 0.95 or at most 0.5, respectively), you can move on to generating what we call `aggregate` matrices.
+After you've run CENTIPEDE with the resulting `discrete` matrix, and identified bound and unbound motifs (perhaps using posterior probabilities of at least 0.99 or at most 0.5, respectively), you can move on to generating what we call `aggregate` matrices.
 These are designed for creating a plot of the ATAC-seq signal around a single motif.

-An `aggregate` matrix contains a row for each combination of position, fragment size bin, and strand within and around the motif, with columns representing the absolute and mean cut point counts at each position.
+An `aggregate` matrix contains a row for each combination of position, fragment size bin, and strand within and around the motif, with columns representing the absolute count and count divided by the number of total motifs at each position.

 An example invocation, using a BED file of bound motifs::